eBay/akutan/README.md

 but some areas of the code base are inherited from Beam's earlier prototype days and still need attention.
 In other places, some functionality is lacking before Beam could be used as a critical production data store, including deletion of facts, backup/restore, and automated cluster management.
-(TODO) We have filed GitHub issues for these and a few other things.
+We have filed GitHub issues for these and a few other things.
 There are also areas where Beam could be improved that wouldn't necessarily block production usage.
 For example, Beam's query language is not quite compatible with Sparql, and its inference